izikeros/blog/content/posts/notes/rank_fusion_algorithms.md

 Title: Rank Fusion Algorithms - From Simple to Advanced
 Slug: Rank-fusion-algorithms-from-simple-to-advanced
 Date: 2023-07-28
-Modified: 2023-10-09
+Modified: 2024-07-14
 Status: published
 tags: rank-fusion, rank, search, hybrid-search
 Category: note
 ---
 ## Introduction

 Rank fusion is a fundamental technique used in various domains, including data science and search engine optimization, to combine multiple ranked lists into a single, more reliable ranking.
 This process aims to exploit the strengths of individual ranking algorithms and mitigate their weaknesses, leading to improved overall performance.
 In this blog post, we will explore a range of rank fusion algorithms, starting from simple yet effective methods to advanced techniques employed by tech giants to achieve state-of-the-art results.
+If you want to analyse rank changes over time in a visual manner, you might be interested in using [[2024-06-07-rank_flow_for_retriever_visual_evaluation|rankflow]] package.

 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="true" -->